Streamflow: Mechanisms that cause changes in streamflow

+Increases/decreases in precipitation contribute significantly to changes in streamflow.

+Researchers from the DRI examined over 500 watersheds across the USA and found increased winter temperatures are causing more extreme fluctuations in streamflow.

+Data show that watersheds with lots of snow are receiving more precipitation as rain than previously.
+As a result streams now have more water coming in quick surges from rainstorms, rather than the slow flow of melting snow.
+These fluctuations could also be attributed to faster snowpack melting due to higher temperatures.

+From a groundwater perspective, higher evaporation and evapotranspiration rates reduce soil moisture and groundwater recharge, lowering baseflow (the sustained part of streamflow from groundwater).

 Measurement

 Streamflow is measured as an amount of water passing through a specific point over time.
 The units used in the United States are cubic feet per second, while in most other countries cubic meters per second are utilized.
 There are a variety of ways to measure the discharge of a stream or canal.
 A stream gauge provides continuous flow over time at one location for water resource and environmental management or other purposes.
 Streamflow values are better indicators than gage height of conditions along the whole river.
 Measurements of streamflow are made about every six weeks by United States Geological Survey (USGS) personnel.
 They wade into the stream to make the measurement or do so from a boat, bridge, or cableway over the stream.
 For each gaging station, a relation between gage height and streamflow is determined by simultaneous measurements of gage height and streamflow over the natural range of flows (from very low flows to floods).
 This relation provides the streamflow data from that station.
 For purposes that do not require a continuous measurement of stream flow over time, current meters or acoustic Doppler velocity profilers can be used.
-For small streams — a few meters wide or smaller — weirs may be installed.
+For small streams—a few meters wide or smaller—weirs may be installed.

 Approximation

-One informal method that provides an approximation of the stream flow termed the Orange Method or Float Method is:
+One informal method that provides an approximation of the stream flow termed the orange method or float method is: